lauris/awesome-scala/README.md

 *Nice books, blogs and other resources to learn Scala*

 * **[Demos and Examples in Scala (Chinese) ★ 525 ⧗ 2](https://github.com/jacksu/utils4s)** - repo of sample Scala library usage, written in Chinese
+* [A Tour of Scala](http://docs.scala-lang.org/tour/tour-of-scala.html) - Bite-sized introductions to some of the core language concepts.
 * [Deploying Scala libraries to Sonatype for dummies ★ 23 ⧗ 25](https://github.com/larroy/deployingScalaLibrariesToSonatype) - None
 * [Functional Programming in Scala](https://www.coursera.org/specializations/scala) - Coursera Specialization (4 courses) created by  Martin Odersky et al. at the EPFL (Ecole polytechnique fédérale de Lausanne).
 * [Reactive Programming with Scala and Akka](http://www.foxebook.net/reactive-programming-with-scala-and-akka/) - Use the concepts of reactive programming to build distributed systems running on multiple nodes